jacksoncrowley/jacksoncrowley.github.io/posts/flat-bottomed-potentials-gromacs.md

 In this post, I'll briefly discuss the [maths](#the-maths), [how to implement](#implementation) an FBP in the [topology](#topology-file) and [restraints](#restraints-file) files, and finish up with some [practical notes for usage](#some-practical-notes).

-***
-### The Maths
+## The Maths
-While this is a technical guide, let's have a quick look at the maths behind an FBP, which isn't *that* terrible, even for a humble biologist such as myself.
-As we can see from the GROMACS manual, the general equation is given as:
+As we can see from the GROMACS manual, the general equation for an FBP is given as:
 $$
 V_{fb}(r_i) = \frac{1}{2}k_{fb}[d_g(r_{i};R_{i}) - r_{fb}]^2 H[d_g(r_{i};R_{i}) - r_{fb}]
 $$